SteveSayantan/NodeJS-Basics/Networking-Theory/router.md

 - Now, router knows the MAC of the receiver.
 So, it sets the **receiver MAC** and sends the message to the switch.
 The switch sends it to the receiver.

 - The router maintains a map which associates several groups of IPs with different physical ports on the router.
-It also stores the MAC addresses to avoid sending broadcast messages everytime.
+It also stores the MAC addresses (in an ARP cache) to avoid sending broadcast messages everytime.

 Remember, each physical port of the router has its own MAC address.